Browse by . . .

 The Studio Museum in Harlem

-144 West 125th Street at Adam Clayton Powell, Jr.,
+144 West 125th Street, at Adam Clayton Powell, Jr.,

 Boulevard (Seventh Avenue), New York

-Open: Wednesday to Friday and Sunday, 12 - 6;
+Open: Thursday and Friday, 12 - 9; Saturday, 10 - 6;

 Web site: More interactive all the time.